 For those who weren’t paying attention in class: here’s a quick recap.
 Pavlov conditioned his dogs by ringing a bell while presenting them their food.
 In preparation for eating, the dogs started salivating.
 After many repetitions, the sound of the bell alone triggered the salivation.
 A strong association between the sound of the bell and receiving food is formed.
 This principle is known as conditioning.

-Once conditioned association are formed, they can be used to evoke desired behaviour, and not just in dogs.
+Once conditioned association are formed, they can be used to evoke desired behavior, and not just in dogs.

 As noted earlier, the effect did not occur when a novel stimulus was guiding attention of the dogs.
-Pavlov recognised this behaviour.
+Pavlov recognised this behavior.
 He labelled it ‘the investigatory reflex’.

 It is necessary to be aware of the changes in the environment to survive the harsh reality of natural selection.
 All animals (including you and I) need to actively and acutely focus on all potential opportunities or threats in the surroundings.
 This survival instinct is so powerful that it supercedes all other operations.